tomsasani/bxd_mutator_manuscript/README.md

 :mouse: --> :dna: --> :bar_chart:

-> We've made an interactive Dash app available that enables interactive exploration of some results from the manuscript.
+> We've made a Dash app that enables interactive exploration of some results from the manuscript.
 [Check it out!](https://bxd-mutator-exploration.herokuapp.com)

 The code in this repository uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to reproduce the entire [manuscript](https://www.biorxiv.org/content/10.1101/2021.03.12.435196v1) from "top to bottom."
 This includes everything from downloading a reference genome to generating supplementary figures.
 However, it's also possible to simply generate the figures in the manuscript (step #2 below), since step #1 requires very large input files and quite a bit of time to execute.